Severe Weather Resources

 Knowing how to plan for and respond to catastrophes such as tornadoes, floods or earthquakes is one of the most important things a homeowner or business owner can do.
 Safeguarding your life is the most important thing you can do, before, during and after a disaster.

-- Contact your insurance agent or your insurance company's toll-free claims number as soon as possible.
+- If your home was seriously damaged contact your insurance agent or your insurance company's toll-free claims number as soon as possible.
 Some insurance companies set up mobile claims units with staff in areas hit hard by storms.
 Keep a record of the time, date, topic and name of person you talk to every time you call.
+For help with company contact information use company lookup, E-mail us or call our Insurance Consumer Hotline at (800) 726-7390.

 - Make temporary repairs needed to prevent further damage.
 For example, a hole in the roof should be covered by a tarp or other material to keep out rain.
 Same goes for a broken car window.
 Otherwise, further damage will likely not be covered by insurance.
 Keep receipts for materials you buy so you can be reimbursed.